nelson-lang/nelson/modules/characters_encoding/src/cpp/simdutf/README.md

  *
  * See https://infra.spec.whatwg.org/#forgiving-base64-decode
  *
  * This function will fail in case of invalid input.
+When last_chunk_options = loose,
-There are two possible reasons for
+ * there are two possible reasons for failure: the input contains a number of
- * failure: the input contains a number of base64 characters that when divided by 4, leaves
+ * base64 characters that when divided by 4, leaves a single remainder character
- * a single remainder character (BASE64_INPUT_REMAINDER), or the input contains a character
+ * (BASE64_INPUT_REMAINDER), or the input contains a character that is not a
- * that is not a valid base64 character (INVALID_BASE64_CHARACTER).
+ * valid base64 character (INVALID_BASE64_CHARACTER).
- *
- * The INVALID_BASE64_CHARACTER cases are considered fatal and you are expected to discard
- * the output.
  *
  * When the error is INVALID_BASE64_CHARACTER, r.count contains the index in the input
  * where the invalid character was found.
 When the error is BASE64_INPUT_REMAINDER, then